polypheny/Polypheny-UI/README.md

 ## Contributing ##
-We highly welcome your contributions to Polypheny UI.
+We highly welcome your contributions to Polypheny-UI.
 If you would like to contribute, please fork the repository and submit your changes as a pull request.
 Please consult our [Admin Repository](https://github.com/polypheny/Admin) for guidelines and additional information.

 Please note that we have a [code of conduct](https://github.com/polypheny/Admin/blob/master/CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.

 ## Credits ##
-Polypheny UI is based on the beautiful [CoreUI](https://coreui.io/angular/) template.
+Polypheny-UI is based on the beautiful [CoreUI](https://coreui.io/angular/) template.
 The query plan visualization is based on the [Postgres Explain Visualizer](https://github.com/AlexTatiyants/pev) which we have updated to be compatible with Angular 8 and modified to be used with Polypheny-DB.

 ## License ##